 - Less than 50% of respondents thought their organizations effectively and honestly discussed issues with employees.

-While individual employees within different areas might not work together on a day-to-day basis, it’s important that the managers of these separate teams do.
+How can organizations foster cross-team collaboration while maintaining necessary job differentiation?
+While team members within different areas of the organization might not work together on a day-to-day basis, it’s important that the managers of these separate teams do.

 “Coming together to redesign our company’s website was hugely impactful for all involved.
 Not only had most of us never worked on a project of this scale, but coming from different departments, we had never worked together on any project.
 By communicating consistently through a coordinated Trello board—as well as getting together face-to-face—we were able to bring our shared vision to life.
 I can honestly say that each member of the team walked away with more knowledge than we had when we began the project."

 There are many tools out there specifically designed to facilitate communication between employees wherever they are.
 And when you’re trying to open up lines of communication between separated groups, convenience and efficiency are especially important because everyone has to be on the same page.

 Discover four tools to keep connections close and visibility high across the whole organization.